 Professional liability insurance tends to be the most expensive coverage for startups that need it.
 The lower premium represents $500,000 occurrence and $1 million aggregate coverage.
 The more professional coverage you need, the higher your premium.
 Startups that need $5 million occurrence/$5 million in aggregate coverage can pay up to $8,000 a year.
 Requesting a higher deductible can reduce that.

 Businesses where customers come to a physical location like restaurants and retailers usually have higher general liability costs.
-General liability doesn’t require a deductible, but you can opt for one to keep your overall premium down.
-Commercial property, on the other hand, always has a deductible but is usually the least expensive coverage for startups.
+General liability often doesn’t require a deductible, but you can opt for one to keep your overall premium down.
+Commercial property always has a deductible but is usually the least expensive coverage for startups.

 How to Get Inexpensive Startup Insurance